mhfalken/soft-power/README.md

 This solution is designed with an ATtiny device with the smallest footprint.
 There exist four nearly identical models: ATtiny4, ATtiny5, ATtiny9, and ATtiny10.
 All these devices feature 4 I/O pins, 32 bytes of RAM, and differ only in FLASH memory capacity—ATtiny4/5 have 512 bytes, while ATtiny9/10 offer 1024 bytes.
 They are available in two package options, including the SOT23-6 (3x3mm), which can be hand-soldered.
 These devices operate within a voltage range of 1.8V to 5.5V, meeting the project’s requirements.
 For low-quantity purchases, all models are priced similarly so for development, I’ve chosen the ATtiny10 due to its larger FLASH size, though the code is compatible across all four devices.

 The code is written in bare-metal C, with no room for unnecessary overhead.
 This approach requires manually programming all aspects, including CPU initialization, timer configuration, and more.
-The initialization code can be seen in **Figure 5**.
 Instead of providing a detailed walkthrough of the code, I’ll highlight key challenges addressed during development.

-During initialization, all I/O pins are configured, and the state machine is implemented in function PollState() \[Editor: “PollState()” is code\].
+During initialization, all I/O pins are configured, and the state machine is implemented in function `PollState()`.

 A hardware timer (Timer 0) is configured as a counter running at 16 counts per millisecond.
 A custom delay function uses this counter to measure delays in milliseconds, supporting the state machine’s timing requirements.